 GPs can guide you through the best practices and the most effective path throughout.
 GPs have helped numerous quitters to stop smoking with tailor-made smoking cessation programmes.

-If you don’t have time to personally see a local GP, you can book a bulk-billed telehealth consultation with a GP who can create your stop-smoking plan.
 GPs may prescribe NRT tools to help you manage your withdrawals – an important component of any quit journey.

 However, GPs also know that NRT products might not be enough to keep your cravings and withdrawals at bay.
 They may decide to prescribe pharmacy NVPs as a second means to help you stop smoking for good.